john-h-k/helix-zsh/README.md

   }
 ```

-And it to your prompt elements:
+And add it to your prompt elements:

 ```diff
   typeset -g POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(